-Now, this company was creating friggin’ breakthrough results for the coaches who participate in their program, with students and grads giving nearly universally positive feedback of their programs; yet those same happy customers weren’t referring others to the program.
-Like, pretty much not at all.
+Now, this company was creating breakthrough results for the coaches who participate in their program, with students and grads giving nearly universally positive feedback of their programs; yet those same happy customers weren’t referring others to the program.

-Each time they prepared to launch the next program, they’d email past grads and ask them to help spread the word about the upcoming offering.
+Each time they prepared to launch the next round of their program, they’d get in a mad last-minute scramble for registrations and then remember to email past grads and ask them to help spread the word about the upcoming offering.

 Their results plummeted further until at last their once-loyal list of grads began unsubscribing from their list altogether.
 Ouch.

 These results aren’t anomalous; they’re typical.
 I work with a lot of game-changing businesses who sell training and education aimed at causing a particular result in their customers’ lives, in their businesses, relationships, well-being, and other specialized niches.
 I’m constantly amazed at how few referrals even the happiest of their customers send their way.